-During graduate school Dr. Muhlheim trained in the Rutgers Eating Disorder Research Clinic under the mentorship of internationally renowned eating disorders expert, G. Terence Wilson, Ph.D.
+Dr. Muhlheim is a Fellow of the Academy for Eating Disorders.
+During graduate school she trained in the Rutgers Eating Disorder Research Clinic under the mentorship of internationally renowned eating disorders expert, G. Terence Wilson, Ph.D.
 There she was trained in cognitive behavioral therapy (CBT) for bulimia, and eating disorders have been a primary focus and interest of study ever since.
 More recently, Dr. Muhlheim obtained training in Maudsley Family-based treatment (FBT) for adolescent eating disorders and is certified in FBT by the Training Institute for Child and Adolescent Eating Disorders.
 Dr. Muhlheim is also certified as an eating disorder specialist (CEDS) through the International Association of Eating Disorders Professionals (IAEDP).
 She is also an IAEDP Approved Supervisor (-S).
 This allows her to provide consultation and supervision for therapists and other mental health professionals who are pursuing their own certification as eating disorder specialists.
 Dr. Muhlheim has recently co-authored a peer-reviewed paper on “Eating Disorders and Scope of Competence for Outpatient Psychotherapists.”

 Dr. Muhlheim has worked in a variety of settings with clients with many different issues including inpatient hospitals, outpatient clinics, group homes, and private practice.
 For nearly ten years she was a staff psychologist at Los Angeles County Jail where she gained expertise in diagnostic assessment and crisis intervention.
 She spent 3 years in Shanghai, China working as a clinical psychologist treating expatriate foreigners in two different settings, one of which was a primary care clinic at Parkway Health, the largest international healthcare provider in Asia (www.parkwayhealth.cn).
 Dr. Muhlheim has experience supervising and training psychology interns and other mental health professionals.